cyc0rpion/DeCryptoSuite/README.md

-<h2>**DecryptoSuite : A tool for crytpography and cryptanalysis**</h2>
+<h2>DecryptoSuite : A tool for crytpography and cryptanalysis</h2>

 <h4>DeCryptoSuite is a python based application for performing cryptographic operations.</h4>
-_It is developed in python3.6 and requires no external library installation._
+It is developed in python3.6 and requires no external library installation.

-<h5>These basic functions of decryptosuite are</h5>
+<h5>These basic functions of decryptosuite are:</h5>
   1. Decoding
   1. Decryption
   1. Hashing

 <h5>Advanced functions includes:</h5>
   1. Frequency Analysis
   1. Dictionary Attack